Gregory-Nitch/AnaraScape/README.md

 ## Samples

-Pictures on the way (Currently working on the C# ASP.NET migration)
+Pictures on the way (Currently working on the Java migration)

 ## Current Tasks

-- Connect toolbar prototype to MapDesign

-- Setup HTML canvas & AJAX for new design request

-- See item 3 in `Future Additions`
+- Java Migration

 # Future Additions